Analysis | 3 takeaways from the debate over impeaching Trump again

 1. The break within the Republican Party is significant — but not huge

-A few hours before the vote, six House Republicans out of 211 have said they’d vote to impeach Trump.
+Before the vote, seven House Republicans out of 211 said they’d vote to impeach Trump.

 There are a few ways to look at this: Some members are speaking out against the president in remarkable ways.
 One of those is the third-ranking House Republican, the daughter of a conservative former vice president.
 Rep. Liz Cheney (R-Wyo.) left no uncertainty as to her reasoning: “There has never been a greater betrayal by a president of the United States of his office and his oath to the Constitution.”

 On the same day, Senate Majority Leader Mitch McConnell (R-Ky.) was reported to have said he’s pleased Democrats are pursuing impeachment.
-The Post is reporting that McConnell said in a note to colleagues Wednesday that he has "not made a final decision on how I will vote and I intend to listen to the legal arguments when they are presented to the Senate.”
+McConnell told his colleagues Wednesday that he hasn’t decided how he’ll vote, meaning he hasn’t ruled out convicting Trump.

 Still, Trump had his defenders.
 “If we impeached every politician that gave a fiery speech to partisans, this Capitol would be deserted,” said Rep. Tom McClintock (R-Calif.), who said he didn’t like the president’s speech but defended it as free speech.